-Tollbar Academy receives additional funding, pupil premium, to support students who have been in receipt of free school meals within the last 6 years.
+Tollbar Academy receives additional funding, pupil premium, to support those students who qualify using DfE criteria, including those students entitled to FSM during the last 6 years.

 The Academy will primarily focus the Pupil Premium funding to accelerate progress and 'narrow the gap' for disadvantaged students.